freyakavanagh/DevOps-Notes/what-is-cloud/README.md

 Scalability: Cloud services provide on-demand scalability.
 Businesses can easily scale up or down based on changing requirements, ensuring optimal resource utilization.

 Flexibility and Accessibility: Cloud services can be accessed from anywhere with an internet connection, promoting flexibility in work arrangements and enabling remote collaboration.
+Global availibility.

 Speed and Agility: Cloud computing allows for rapid provisioning of resources and enables faster development and deployment of applications through automation.